genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 | `baseDir`     | Defines the base directory for files written to disk |
 | `minSize`     | Defines the minimum size for files written to disk   |

-## Custom Type handling
+## Custom type handling

-`parseRequest` and `composeResponse` can be used to define custom type handling.
-This can be used if the framework doesn't support the required content type, or if you need custom handling of the request or response.
+Use `parseRequest` and `composeResponse` to define custom type handling.
+This is useful if the framework doesn't support the required content type, or if you need custom handling of the request or response.
 These blocks are available within the `config` block, at each level.

-To use these, you'll have to provide two types, the input type, and the output type and optionally a content type.
+To use these, you must provide two types: the input type, and the output type.
+Optionally, you can add a content type.

 ### Request parsing

 When parsing a request, the input type tells the endpoint how to handle the initial parsing of the request.
 For example, if you want to handle the input as a `String`, you can do this:

 ```kotlin {3-10}
 endpoint<Trade, Trade>(RequestType.PUT, "test") {